Computing Projective Implicit Representations from Poset Towers: Computing presentations of homology from PiReps

 where the $Q_i$ are projective and the maps $q_i$ are represented by $P$-graded matrices.
 We start by extending $Q_{\minus 1}\xleftarrow{q_0} Q_0$ to an exact sequence of projective modules:

 This can be done, for example, by using the algorithm\footnote{The algorithm {\sc MakeExact} in \cite{brown2024discretemicrolocalmorsetheory} is formulated in terms of injective resolutions but in our setting the projective case is completely dual.} {\sc MakeExact} in \cite{brown2024discretemicrolocalmorsetheory}.
-Since, by exactness $\text{ker }q_0=\text{im }u_0$, $u_1$ is a presentation of $\text{ker }q_0$.
-Since $\text{im }q_1\subseteq \text{ker }q_0$ we obtain the following diagram:
+Since, by exactness $\ker(q_0)=\im(u_0)$, $u_1$ is a presentation of $\ker(q_0)$.
+Since $\im(q_1)\subseteq \ker(q_0)$ we obtain the following diagram:

 where $u_0$ is an epimorphism.
 Therefore, by the lifting property of projective modules, we get a lift $s$ of $q_1$ along $u_0$.
-This lift can be computed by solving a linear system as discussed in the beginning of Section \ref{subsec:graph_equations}.
+This lift can be computed by solving a $P$-graded linear system, as in Definition \ref{def:P_graded_system}, using Proposition \ref{prop:eliminate_constraints}.
 We can interpret $U_0$ and $U_1$ as the generators and relations of the kernel and $Q_1$ as the initial relations on $Q_0$.
-We have now all ingredients for a presentation of the homology.
-Let $\pi\colon \text{ker }q_0\rightarrow \text{ker }q_0/\text{im }q_1$ denote the projection to the cokernel.
+We now have all the ingredients for a presentation of the homology.
+Let $\pi\colon \ker(q_0)\rightarrow \ker(q_0)/\im(q_1)$ denote the projection to the cokernel.

 \begin{theorem} The following exact sequence:

 is a presentation of the homology of \eqref{eq:segment_Q}. \end{theorem}